balderdashy/sails-docs/Routes.md

 ```

 # Wildcard Routes
 Wildcard routes can also be defined in **config/routes.js**.
 If say for example, you want all unknown routes (routes that aren't real) to point to a specific controller and action.
-Then you can use the _:unkownRoute_ static from express as the route.
-And example of this is shown below.
+Then you can use the _:unkownRoute_ arbitrary variable as the route.
+An example of this is shown below.

 ```javascript
 // config/routes.js